Sweet Briar College: Change of leadership

 Sweet Briar's board is historically elected annually in the spring, however Saving Sweet Briar and plaintiffs in the litigations appointed an entirely new board in July 2015.
 In a conference call vote, the new board unanimously installed Phillip Stone as the new president and formally rescinded the previous board's announcement that the school was closing.

 Stone announced in newspaper interviews that he did not regard this as an interim or one-year appointment, and that in years to come he intended to increase enrollment beyond Sweet Briar's highest past student count.
-Stone invited most current faculty and staff members to remain in their positions; the settlement included paying six months' severance to any who elected to depart.
+Stone invited most faculty and staff members to remain in their positions; the settlement included paying six months' severance to any who elected to depart.
 The settlement required Saving Sweet Briar to deliver $12 million by September 2015 to help cover 2015–16 operating costs.
 The group met and exceeded its target, providing $12.143 million by September 2 In November 2015 the college finances proved strong enough that the board decided not to draw on the promised $16 million which the court had made available from the endowment, reserving the option to do so later if necessary.

 On April 23, 2016, the Board of Directors announced that Stone would be stepping down as the president to allow the Board to appoint a permanent leader.
 On February 6, 2017, the college announced that Meredith Jung-En Woo would become the 13th president of the college, to be instated on May 15, 2017.